Garlic Tahini Smashed White Bean Salad

 4.82 from 11 votes

 If you like chickpea “tuna,” then you need to try smashed white bean salad!
 It’s a flavorful, protein-packed spread for toast, sandwiches, wraps, or dipping.
-This version is made with an irresistable roasted garlic tahini sauce.
+This version is made with an creamy roasted garlic tahini sauce, which is irresistable in its own right!

 An overhead image of a piece of toast with white bean salad and microgreens.
 It sits on a white, rimmed plate upon a white surface.